The last three weeks of my life were quite packed. I quit my day job and moved out to a different continent, among others...

-It started as usual, shooting all sorts of stuff.
+It started, as usual, shooting all sorts of stuff.
 Community events, portraits, breaking news...

 Then I took a weekend off and visited some good friends of mine in Southwest Kansas.
 It is a tad over 5 hours of driving one way, so I had some room to think.

 However, I found a moment during one afternoon to get out and relax a bit…

-..teaching the new photographer who’s replacing my position all about the paper’s online services, archive system and more.
+..teaching the new photographer who’s replacing my position all about the paper’s online services, archive system, and more.
 I had a good time doing all that, but don’t get me started about unpaid overtime..
 Uh..
 Anyway.

 They just couldn’t get the aircraft to be ready.
 Once they finally got it, we had to wait for a hail storm above Chicago to quit..
 5 hr after the Initial departing time, we finally took off.

 I had to smile once they started with the traditional instructions.
 It's been over a year now since I flew somewhere and I sort of missed it.
-As soon as we hit the air, the captain announced some strong crosswinds (who would ever expect that in Kansas?) and the plane started jumping up and down, but things calmed quickly.
+As soon as we hit the air, the captain announced some strong crosswinds (who would ever expect that in Kansas?), and the plane started jumping up and down, but things calmed quickly.

-This makes me think that traveling by a plane is an interesting sociological experience.
+This makes me think that traveling by plane is an interesting sociological experience.
 It’s like a small, closed world with random samples of community.
-Small flights are usually more relaxed and filled with similar people, while transatlantic flights are a mix of all sorts of cultures, usually louder and messier.
+Short flights are usually more relaxed and filled with similar people, while transatlantic flights are a mix of all sorts of cultures, usually louder and messier.

 During my ICT to ORD flight, I got to talk with a girl from Ireland who attends a college in Oklahoma, which she represents in swimming.
-From earlier flights I remember talking with people from every continent except Antarctica, everyone with impressive stories.
+From earlier flights, I remember talking with people from every continent except Antarctica, everyone with impressive stories.
 I think it’s pretty cool to join, or at least observe all the interactions.